gepeng86/FAIRness-QualityMeasures/FAIR Quality Measures/Rich Metadata.md

-***Rich Metadata*** refers a set of descriptors of data including those minimally required for search and discovery, as well as those needed for understanding and reuse.
-This core concept is closely related to “Attribute” in the context of (re)use.
+ * <span style="color:blue">***Rich Metadata***</span> refers to a set of descriptors of data including those minimally required for search and discovery, as well as those needed for understanding and reuse.
+This entity is closely related to “Attribute” in the context of (re)use.